When autocomplete results are available use up and down arrows to review and enter to select.

 Fintech and Third-Party Service Providers.
-Fintechs offer new channels to financial products and services for consumers and small business.
-Fintech companies can serve as valued partners to community banks.
-The regulatory frameworks governing these relationships should maintain harmonized due diligence requirements to reduce burdens for both the bank and fintech companies.
+Fintechs offer new channels to financial products and services for consumers and small business and can serve as valued partners to community banks.
 Third-party service providers provide both products and services to the financial sector in the form of software, core solutions, processing, cybersecurity, and other services.

 Innovation.
 Technological innovation and deployment, particularly digital innovation, continue to alter the ways that consumers and businesses conduct banking and commerce and influence the products that community banks offer.
 Additionally, technology deployment may alter the risk profile of community banks and subject them to a myriad of regulatory requirements and oversight while often fintechs and third-party service providers are not held to the same regulatory requirements thereby creating a competitive advantage over banks and increasing risk within the financial sector.

 Guidance for Novel Technologies.
 The banking agencies play a valuable role in defining and identifying the risks of existing and emerging technologies for both community banks and their service providers.
-However, guidance should be crafted in a manner that does not hamper innovation or impose undue burden.
-For example, there have been great advancements in the use of artificial intelligence and machine learning, quantum computing, and alternative data.
-Continued publication of guidance is helpful for community banks that want to explore these technologies, while maintaining compliance with safety and soundness, consumer protection, and data security/privacy laws.
+Continued publication of guidance is helpful for community banks that want to explore novel products and services, such as artificial intelligence, early wage access, buy now, pay later, and income share agreements.

 ICBA strongly urges core processors and other technology partners to help community banks enhance their market position and achieve ongoing efficiency by: